Daily Reading Week 6

 Respond:

-1. How do you seek the guidance of the Holy Spirit in your life?
+1. How have you experienced the blessings of unity in your life?